sisinflab/warprec/warprec/utils/config/README.md

 - **top_k**: The cutoff used to compute ranking metrics.
 - **metrics**: The metrics to be evaluated.
+- **batch_size**: The batch size used during evaluation.
+Defaults to 1024.
+- **stat_significance**: This is a nested section containing the information about the stat test to execute.
 - **max_metric_per_row**: The metric to be logged in each row.
 Defaults to 4.
 - **beta**: The beta value used by the F1-score metric.
 Defaults to 1.0.
 - **pop_ratio**: The ratio of transactions that will be considered popular.
 Defaults to 0.8.
 - **save_evaluation**: Flag that decides whether or not to save the evaluation.
 Defaults to true.

+#### ⚖️ Stat significance

+This nested section specifies which statistical significance tests should be applied:

+- **paired_t_test**: A flag indicating whether to activate the Paired t-test.
+Defaults to False.
+- **wilcoxon_test**: A flag indicating whether to activate the Wilcoxon signed-rank test.
+Defaults to False.
+- **kruskal_test**: A flag indicating whether to activate the Kruskal-Wallis H-test.
+Defaults to False.
+- **whitney_u_test**: A flag indicating whether to activate the Mann–Whitney U test.
+Defaults to False.
+- **corrections**: A nested section containing information about extra corrections to apply to stat tests.

+#### ✏️ Corrections

+This section defines which correction methods to apply for controlling the family-wise error rate or the false discovery rate:

+- **bonferroni**: A flag indicating whether to apply Bonferroni correction.
+Defaults to False.
+- **holm_bonferroni**: A flag indicating whether to apply Holm-Bonferroni correction.
+Defaults to False.
+- **fdr**: A flag indicating whether to apply False Discovery Rate (FDR) correction.
+Defaults to False.
+- **alpha**: Significance level (α) used for hypothesis testing.
+Defaults to 0,05.

 ### 📌 Example of Evaluation Configuration